The following Property guidance note provides comprehensive and up to date legal information covering:

 be signed by or on behalf of the parties

-The trigger notice, however, is simply activating the option and is not a contract for sale itself.
-Consequently the trigger notice does not need to be signed by both parties.
+The trigger notice, however, is simply the activation of the option and so is not a contract for sale itself.
+Consequently, the trigger notice does not need to be signed by both parties.

 Where the option agreement specifies time limits for the service of the trigger notice, time is of the essence.

 The option will usually specify that the grantee must exercise it within a specified period of time.
 If the option is not exercised within that time then it will lapse.
 A notice of an intention to exercise the option given without authority within the option period cannot be made effective by ratification after the end of that period.
 The option holder must therefore ensure that, if the buyer is to obtain planning permission before exercising the option, the period allows sufficient time for planning applications

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.